 During his good early years (and I would say until 2007), Scott Weiland was a great frontman.
 His career began with Stone Temple Pilots, which in 1992 released their debut and most popular album: Core.

-STP and Weiland’s career was characterized, among several things, by interruptions and conflicts.
+STP and Weiland’s career was full of – among several things – interruptions and conflicts.
 Below you can find the timeline of Stone Tempe Pilots’ history, as well as other projects related to the band.

 The History of Stone Temple Pilots: A short chronology

 - Stone Temple Pilots were formed in 1989.
 They were first called Mighty Joe Young, but as the name was already registered, they took the acronym for STP motor oil company.

 - 1992: They released their acclaimed debut album Core.
 It features popular singles such as Plush, Creep, and Sex type thing.